Phase transitions for transitive local diffeomorphism with break points on the circle and Holder continuous potentials: Further comments and questions

 \subsection{Acknowledgements}

 This work is part of the second author's PhD thesis at the Federal University of Bahia.
 TB was partially supported by CNPq (Grants PQ-2021) and CNPq/MCTI/FNDCT project 406750/2021-1, Brazil.
 AF was supported by CAPES-Brazil.
-The authors are deeply grateful to Paulo Varandas for useful comments.
+The authors are deeply grateful to Paulo Varandas for their useful comments.
+We thank the anonymous referee for the careful reading of the manuscript.